Aiven-Open/prometheus-exporter-plugin-for-opensearch/README.md

 ### Dynamic settings

-Dynamic settings are configured in `config/opensearch.yml` but they can also [updated](https://opensearch.org/docs/latest/opensearch/configuration/#update-cluster-settings-using-the-api) at any time via REST API.
+Dynamic settings are configured in `config/opensearch.yml` but they can also be [updated](https://opensearch.org/docs/latest/opensearch/configuration/#update-cluster-settings-using-the-api) at any time via REST API.

 #### Index level metrics